armin-reichert/pacman/README.md

   - `-pathFinder`(default: astar): the path finder algorithm (astar, bfs, bestfs) used for computing the safe paths
   - `-skipIntro` (default: false): intro screen is skipped
   - `-startLevel`(default: 1): starts the game in the specified level
-  - In enhanced mode, the following extra functions are available:
+  - In enhanced mode, the following additional functions are available:
     - The overall speed can be changed during the game;
       - Continuosly: CTRL-LEFT = slower, CTRL-RIGHT = faster
       - Fixed: '1' = normal speed, '2' = fast, '3' = very fast
       - 'b' toggles the presence of Blinky
       - 'c' toggles the presence of Clyde
       - 'd' toggles between normal play mode and demo mode where Pac-Man moves randomly
       - 'e' eats all pellets except the energizers
       - 'f' toggles the ghost's *frightened* behavior between "random" (original) and "select safe corner"
       - 'g' toggles the display of the grid and the alignment of the actors on the grid
       - 'i' toggles the presence of Inky
       - 'k' kills all ghosts
       - 'l' toggles the tracing of the used state machines
       - 'm' makes Pac-Man immortable (does not lose live after being killed)
       - 'o' toggles the simulation of the overflow bug which occurs in the original Arcade game when Pac-Man is looking upwards
       - 'p' toggles the presence of Pinky
       - 'r' toggles the display of actor routes and target tiles
       - 's' toggles the display of actor states and timers
       - 't' toggles display of timing information (target vs. actual framerate)
       - 'x' toggles if ghost collisions may kill Pac-Man
       - '+' switches to the next level

 ## These were the times

 The only computer game I played regularly was a Pac-Man clone named ["Snack Attack"](https://www.youtube.com/watch?v=ivAZkuBbpsM), running at the time (1984) on my Apple II+ clone, on a monochrome monitor with a single crappy little speaker, but its hypnotizing sound is still in my head.

 When I saw some of the Pac-Man clone implementations on YouTube some years ago, I asked myself: how would I do that, as a software developer with a certain experience but one who never has implemented a real game before?